-In the driver and front passenger seats, the shoulder belt can be adjusted upward or downward to position the belt away from your neck.
-Push and fully depress the button above the webbing to release the anchorage, then move it up or down to the position that fits you best.
+In the driver and front passenger seats, the top of the shoulder belt can be adjusted upward or downward to position the seat belt away from your neck.
+Push or squeeze the anchorage button to release the anchorage, and move it up or down to the position that serves you best.